ncshy/Linux-Investigations/investigate_stack/README.md

 ```
 Copy the constant values 10 and 5 onto the stack(local variables 'a' and 'b') and also copy it onto 2 GPR's edx and eax. <br>
-As can be seen, either rsp or rbp can be used as a reference point.
+As can be seen, either 'rsp' or 'rbp' can be used as a reference point to address other locations on the stack.

 ```
     1161:	89 d6                	mov    %edx,%esi